raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 ---
 title: The RSA Cryptosystem
 ---
-Choose three prime numbers.
-Let's go for 13, 17 and 19.
+- Alice chooses three prime numbers.
+For example - `13`, `17` and `19`.
-Multiply the two largest numbers together.
-17 x 19 = 323
+- She multiplies the two largest numbers together. `17 x 19 = 323`
-Your public key is now a combination of this product and the small prime number 323 13.
-You can share this with the world.
+- Her **public key** is now a combination of this product and the small prime number `323` `13`.
+She can share this with anyone.

-To get your private key, you need to subtract 1 from your two large primes and multiply them together.
+- To get yher private key, she subtracts `1` from yher two large primes and multiply them together.

 ```
 17 - 1 = 16